chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 source repositories, but they cannot accept pull requests on behalf of the Workgroup.

-Not all suggested contributions will be merged by the Workgroup TAC, and Volunteer Developers will not have commit rights or edit rights for the Workgroup open source project.
+Not all suggested contributions will be merged by the TAC, and Volunteer Developers will not have commit rights or edit rights for the Workgroup open source project.

-The Workgroup will recognize Volunteer Developers if individuals request to be added to a list of Workgroup Volunteer Developers, to be maintained in a document in the Workgroup open source repository alongside the list of official TAC members.
+The Workgroup will recognize Volunteer Developers if individuals request to be added to a list of Volunteer Developers, to be maintained in the CONTRIBUTORS document in the Workgroup open source repository alongside the list of official TAC members.
 It is not necessary to be included in the listed individual Volunteer Developers in Workgroup documentation to be considered a Volunteer